Skip to main content

 Parent Handbook

-Most CCs have a Parent Orientation Meeting before the first class where the coordinator will review the ethos and expectations for the classes, introduce the teachers and assistants, and field questions.
+Most CCs have a Parent Orientation Meeting before the first class, where the coordinator will review the ethos and expectations for the classes, introduce the teachers and assistants, and field questions.
 We expect that at least one parent of each family attends.
-Please note the Scheduled Dates of Classes in your agenda/calendar and plan to attend as each class is about a week’s worth of learning in a campus school.
+Please note the Scheduled Dates of Classes in your agenda/calendar and plan to attend, as each class is about a week’s worth of learning in a campus school.

 Instructors will be in touch with you about the following: